Midnight in the Garden of Good and Evil: Legacy

 In 1993, the year before the book's publication, Savannah had five million visitors, who spent almost $600 million during their time in the city.
 Two years after the book's release, Savannah was seeing a 46% increase in tourism.
 Twenty years later, the number of visitors to the city had jumped to 12.5 million, spending $2.2 billion.
-Joseph Marinelli, president of the Savannah Convention and Visitors Bureau, does not attribute the city's popularity growth entirely to Midnight, but that it had a significant impact.
-In 1994, the estimated number of visitors to Savannah was five million people; in 2022, it was over 17 million.
+Joseph Marinelli, president of the Savannah Convention and Visitors Bureau, does not attribute the city's popularity growth entirely to the book, but states that it had a significant impact.
+In 2022, the estimated number of visitors to Savannah was over 17 million.